injeyhwang/injeyhwang.github.io/README.md

 `$ yarn deploy`

 *Note: This command will deploy the build to `master` branch of the project repository.
-Recall that my default branch is configured to the `dev` branch and that I do all of my development work there.
-Make sure that you have a separate branch from the `master` branch if building a personal GitHub Page Website.
-Otherwise, the command will overwrite the `master` branch's contents with the build of the React App, removing all files pre-deployment.
+Recall that my default branch is configured to the `dev` branch and that I do all of my development work there. **Make sure that you have a separate branch for your source files if building a personal GitHub Page Website.** Otherwise, the command will overwrite the `master` branch's contents with the build of the React App, removing all files pre-deployment.
 This happened to me and had to use `git reset --hard` to recover the source files.
 Great learning experience!*

 **5.** Go to the project repository's Setting and provide your custom domain.
 In my case, it's michaelihwang.com